Dates: Monday, May 3 | Wednesday, May 5 | Friday, May 7

 - work in affinity groups to draft and revise their research questions and be paired with an experienced researcher, who will serve as a mentor for the following year

-15 Instructors; Workshop facilitators and plenary speakers will have expertise and experience in designing and implementing, interpreting and sharing open education research.
+24 Speakers and Mentors; Workshop facilitators, lightning talk presenters, plenary speakers and panelists will have expertise and experience in designing and implementing, interpreting and sharing open education research.

 Format: Each day will start with plenary sessions and will set the tone for workshopping in affinity groups.
 Participants will work in affinity groups (based on whether they were interested in research on OER, Open Pedagogy, or other topics) to draft and revise research questions and be paired with an experienced researcher, who will serve as their mentor for the following year.